Written by Editorial Team

-- Adjust the vacuum just right: The suction setting in many of the pumps needs to be adjusted by the individual.
+The suction setting in many of the pumps needs to be adjusted by the individual.
 You must find the maximum suction speed at which you are comfortable.
 Too low or high vacuum may cause discomfort and not yield desirable results.
 Pump at a lower suction if your nipples are sour.
-As you pump, the nipple should not rub with the flange
+As you pump, the nipple should not rub with the flange.

-- Be an early bird: Many women find the milk flow to be quite easier in the morning than other hours of the day.
-Perhaps sleep and rest encourages milk flow.
+Many women find the milk flow to be quite easier in the morning than in other hours of the day.
+Perhaps sleep and rest encourage milk flow.
 Take good care of your body, relax and you will be on the roll!
 Try to establish a routine when you have to pump Breast-milk.
-Try to do it at the same time, in the same condition every day
+Try to do it at the same time, in the same condition every day.

-- Double pumping: As you become familiar with the usage of pump, consider pumping both the breast together.
+As you become familiar with the usage of the pump, consider pumping both the breast together.
 This not only saves time but also promotes milk production.
 The prolactin hormone is greater as compared to single breast pumping, which in turn stimulates milk production.
-So those ladies trying to increase milk supply, may try this out!
+So those ladies trying to increase milk supply may try this out!

-- Eat right: Eating a nutritious diet and staying hydrated can help things become a lot easier.
-Drink plenty of fluids such as water, fresh juices, smoothies and milk.
+Eating a nutritious diet and staying hydrated can help things become a lot easier.
+Drink plenty of fluids such as water, fresh juices, smoothies, and milk.
 Limit teas and coffees due to their caffeine content.
 You need to restrict alcohol and smoking too.
-These are capable of changing the taste of milk and induce irritability in the baby
+These are capable of changing the taste of milk and inducing irritability in the baby.

-- Identify triggers: Initially there may be complaints of not pumping enough milk, this is largely because it’s the baby and his sucking which was stimulating the entire process.
+Initially, there may be complaints of not pumping enough milk, this is mainly because it’s the baby and his sucking which was stimulating the entire process.
 Mechanical pumping is just a machine after all.
-The sight, smell and sound of the baby may do the trick.
+The sight, smell, and sound of the baby may do the trick.
 You may gaze at the picture of your baby, sniff at his clothes or simply listen to his recorded babbles.
-It helps to keep baby blanket or a baby toy and express milk.
+It helps to keep a baby blanket or a baby toy and express milk.
 Listening to your child’s recorded voice is also helpful in promoting your milk flow

 Read more about breastfeeding pains and discomforts here